The RhinoView type exposes the following members.

 Returns viewport ID for the active viewport.
 Faster than ActiveViewport function when working with page views.

-Gets or sets the size and location of the view including its nonclient elements, in pixels, relative to the parent control.
+Gets the size and location of the view including its nonclient elements, in pixels, relative to the parent control.

 Gets the rectangle that represents the client area of the view.

 Gets the display pipeline used for this view.

 Gets or sets the 'drawing enabled' flag.
 By default, drawing is enabled.

 There are some rare situations where scipts want to disable drawing for a while.